 ‘Who in this world can speak for nature and the spiritual energy that creates and flows through all life? ...
 If we return to spiritual harmony and live from our hearts we can experience a paradise in this world.’ ~ Hopi prophesy ~

 It is important for the works to connect with the personal, interacting with its place and as a focal point.
-At their best they inspire connection to the truth of the self.
+At their best they inspire connection to the truth of Nature and the Higher self.

-"I care about the environment so try to limit the firing to once only.
-I use a variety of clays for their ability to express organic beauty; they represent the natural world and personal evolution".
+"I care deeply about the environment so try to limit the use of firings.
+I almost always use porcelain or white clay for its ability to express organic beauty; clay for me purely represents the natural world and personal evolution".

-I use bold yet simple forms to frame clay's natural qualities; light enhances the surface flaws and physicality of the crackled surface that comes from the layering process.
+My simple forms frame clay's natural qualities; light enhances the surface flaws and physicality of the often crackled surface, the result of a personal layering process.

-I aim to engage the viewer with the delicacy, strength and responsiveness of different clays, evidence of clay's intimate memory.
+The viewer is engaged with the delicacy, strength and responsiveness of clay and its intimate memory.